ethauvin/semver/README.md

 }
 ```

-The directory containing the properties file (`version.properties`) must be specified using the `semver.project.dir` processor argument.
+The directory containing the configuration files (`version.properties`, `version.mustache`) must be specified using the `semver.project.dir` processor argument.

 ## Kobalt